-- 1. Use a robust and transparent evidence-informed approach to setting standards and guidance - 2.
-The AASB's vision and mission are to contribute to stakeholder confidence in the Australian economy, including its capital markets, and in external reporting by: - (a) Developing, issuing and maintaining principles-based accounting and external reporting standards and guidance, that meet user needs and enhance external reporting consistency and quality; and - (b) Contributing to the development of a single set of accounting standards for worldwide use. - 3.
+- 1. The AASB's vision and mission are to contribute to stakeholder confidence in the Australian economy, including its capital markets, and in external reporting by: - (a) developing, issuing and maintaining principles-based accounting and external reporting standards and guidance, that meet user needs and enhance external reporting consistency and quality; and - (b) contributing to the development of a single set of accounting standards for worldwide use. - 2.
 AASB is part of the overall regulatory framework for the financial system in Australia, with specified Commonwealth requirements.
-To achieve its vision, mission and strategies, the AASB's standard-setting process is based on evidence (EISSF) and consultation with stakeholders and is consistent with the IASB's research-based standard-setting process. - 4.
-This paper provides the principles and process for implementing the AASB's EISSF and discusses how the framework will lead to the gathering of evidence and embedding it in AASB projects.
+To achieve its vision, mission and strategies, the AASB's standard-setting process is based on evidence (EISSF) and consultation with stakeholders and is consistent with the IASB's research-based standard-setting process. - 3.
+One of the strategies of AASB is to use a robust and transparent evidence-informed approach to setting standards and guidance. - 4.
+This paper provides the principles and process for implementing the AASB's Evidence-Informed Standard-Setting Framework (EISSF) and discusses how the Framework will lead to the gathering of evidence and embedding it in AASB projects.